Chrome OS adds automatic photo backup

 Chrome OS had a a bit of a rough start on the scene, with the first Chromebooks getting little real attention.
 But Google has beefed up its offering and Chromebooks now find their way into schools and businesses.

-"Google+ Photos keeps all your pictures backed up, automatically organized and ready to share", the app description reads.
+"Store, search, and share a lifetime of photos", the app description reads.
 Once you have grabbed it, the setup is fairly easy.
-Any images contained in a DCIM folder, regardless if it is on an SD card or USB drive can be automatically uploaded for backup to Google+.
+Any images contained in a DCIM folder, regardless if it is on an SD card or USB drive can be automatically uploaded for backup to Google Photos.

 Now head to the app launcher, which is located at the bottom, on the left side of the system tray -- it's the grid of nine white blocks.
 You will need to log into your Google account and then you will be walked through a number of steps to get everything setup.
 You will only need to go through this process once.
 After that, everything should be automatic whenever a card, camera or drive is plugged into your Chromebook.